Michaelpalacce/HomeLab/docs/ClusterSetup.md

 - Set up your inventory file ( use mine as an example, the only thing different will probably be the IPs, but if you chose a different ansible user, make sure to modify accordingly )
 - If you did not fix the iptables, do it now: `ansible -i inventory -b -m shell -a "iptables -F && update-alternatives --set iptables /usr/sbin/iptables-legacy && update-alternatives --set ip6tables /usr/sbin/ip6tables-legacy && reboot" all`
 - Run `ansible-galaxy install -r playbooks/install/requirements.yml` to install all the needed ansible roles from Ansible Galaxy
-- Run `ansible-playbook -i inventory playbooks/install/main.yml --tags preflight` At this point you have everything needed to setup kubernetes ( all the needed binaries )
+- Run `ansible-playbook -i hosts/inventory playbooks/install/main.yml --tags preflight` At this point you have everything needed to setup kubernetes ( all the needed binaries )
-- Run `ansible-playbook -i inventory playbooks/install/main.yml --tags setup` This will initialize the master on the init_master PI and add all the workers
+- Run `ansible-playbook -i hosts/inventory playbooks/install/main.yml --tags setup` This will initialize the master on the master PI and add all the workers
-- Run `ansible-playbook -i inventory playbooks/install/main.yml --tags init` Inits longhorn, nginxproxymanager and cgroup-gc
+- Run `ansible-playbook -i hosts/inventory playbooks/install/main.yml --tags init` Inits longhorn, nginxproxymanager and cgroup-gc

 ### cgroup-gc
 This is a helm chart that installs a daemonset that will be deployed on all nodes with the purpose of clearing up cgroups.
 For more information: `https://serverfault.com/questions/976233/context-deadline-exceeded-preventing-pods-from-being-created-in-aks`

-### Dashboard
-By default dashy is installed.
-However dashy has a costly init and takes a while before it is actually applied.
-If you have limited resources, you may need to use homer instead.
-You can change the variable in `playbooks/install/vars/main.yml` of dashboard to `homer`

-You can always reapply the dashboard after that with: `ansible-playbook -i inventory playbooks/install/main.yml --tags "dashboard"`.
-You will have to manually uninstall the other dashboard!

-### Adding new workers after cluster has been run
-- Follow all the same prerequisite steps as for the other workers
-- Modify the inventory file to add the new worker to the other workers
-- Run: `ansible-playbook -i inventory playbooks/install/main.yml --tags preflight`
-- Run: `ansible-playbook -i inventory playbooks/install/main.yml --tags setup`